putneydm/david_site_jekyll/src/posts/2015/July/2015-07-12-that-postcss.markdown

 Like Gulp and Grunt it's meant to be extensible, flexible and customizable for a developer or project's particular needs.

 Those who use Gulp or Grunt for their projects will likely find even more to like.
-PostCSS runs on Node and installs via[NPM][4].
+PostCSS runs on Node and installs via [NPM][4].
 This is the install code for Gulp.
 It should be familiar.

+{% highlight bash %}
     $ npm install --save-dev gulp-postcss
+{% endhighlight %}

 This allows PostCSS to fit easily into existing Grunt or Gulp workflows.
 In Gulp, it's included like any other task.
 NPM also installs the plugins, and they can be saved as dev dependencies.